SeenaKhosravi/NASS/README.md

 ## Overview

 This repository contains scripts and a notebook for analyzing the HCUP NASS 2020 dataset.
-The analysis focuses on the utilization of ambulatory surgery, examining geosocioeconomic and demographic drivers.
+The analysis focuses on the utilization of ambulatory surgery, examining socioeconomic and demographic drivers.
 The repository includes a script for loading and cleaning data, as well as a notebook documenting statistical analysis and generating visualizations.

 ---